stedavkle/personal-site/md/posts/auto-cookie/index.md

 clearInterval(autoclicker);
 ```

-This code is included as a second bookmarklet below, for convenience.
+This code is included as a second bookmarklet below, for convenience:

 <div class="button-container"> <a class="button" href="javascript:clearInterval(autoclicker);">Stop Cookie Autoclicker</a> </div>